KayanoLiam/nokogini/SETUP_DATABASE.md

 - Storage policies allowing users to upload/manage their own avatars

 The profile features (nickname and avatar) should now work properly!
+Note: The `profiles` table now includes an `is_banned BOOLEAN DEFAULT FALSE` field.
+Ensure you apply the latest SQL.